Being a gamesmaster is great, but I also enjoy a good story. Here are some of my favorite characters I have played in other GM's games.

 khkuh

 “Tetsuo Akane” by Ivana Tomášková.
-"The Arcadian/Lucas Landry" by Wolfe Hanson, "Mr. Belvedere" by KC De Guzman, "Grimlock Bladefellow" by xxx, "Dega Borne" by Ben Phillips, "Max Bowers" by Nick Panek, "Calvin Coolidge/Batmo Biel" by Marcin Turecki, "Ezequias Dabble" by Alexey Yagovkin, "Hamber Eard" by Caleb Santiago, "Joshua Grimm" by Zefanya Maega, "Travis Othello Locity" by Felipe Pérez, "Benjamyn Montfire" by Robert Crescenzio, "Gabradon Neverion" by Felipe Pérez, "Chayne Prideaux" by Lexi Lequiviger, "Raiganoyōrmihayaku" by Lucio Lopez Iñiguez, "Trevor Rhodes" by Mya Woods, "Onateka Ro" by RPG Dynamite, "Wirenth Silverleaf" by Ioana Muresan, "Gulargar Steelbreath" by Petros Tamalis, "Glen Valmaer" by Silky Noire, "Magnus Wolfen" by Timi Honkanen, "Tsabaghar Xorlarrin” by Nera Nella,
+"The Arcadian/Lucas Landry" by Wolfe Hanson, "Mr. Belvedere" by KC De Guzman, "Grimlock Bladefellow" by xxx, "Dega Borne" by Ben Phillips, "Max Bowers" by Nick Panek, "Calvin Coolidge/Batmo Biel" by Marcin Turecki, "Ezequias Dabble" by Alexey Yagovkin, "Hamber Eard" by Caleb Santiago, "Joshua Grimm" by Zefanya Maega, "Hesperian" by Douglas McKenna, "Travis Othello Locity" by Felipe Pérez, "Benjamyn Montfire" by Simon Shuman, "Gabradon Neverion" by Felipe Pérez, "Chayne Prideaux" by Lexi Lequiviger, "Raiganoyōrmihayaku" by Lucio Lopez Iñiguez, "Adiron Ravenglory" by Ciko Fredio Setiyawan, "Trevor Rhodes" by Mya Woods, "Onateka Ro" by Rosario Reyes, "Wirenth Silverleaf" by Ioana Muresan, "Gulargar Steelbreath" by Petros Tamalis, "Glen Valmaer" by Silky Noire, "Magnus Wolfen" by Timi Honkanen, "Tsabaghar Xorlarrin” by Nera Nella,

 All artwork by Wolfe Hanson is used with written permission from Wolfe Hanson Art.